ankowals/saf/README.md

 To generate a report from test please execute 'mvn site -s setting.xml'.
 After this command execute 'mvn jetty:run -s setting.xml' to run jetty.
 Check the report in the browser under http://localhost:port (default port is 8082).

-It is possible to overwrite active_env property from the command line.
+It is possible to overwrite active environment name property property from the command line.
 In that case project specific config as specified by the CMD argument will be used during test execution.
 To do so please execute a test for example like below

 	mvn clean test -s setting.xml -fae -Dctx.Environment.Active.name="bookByIsbn" -Dcucumber.options="--tags @bookByIsbn"